circuitdao/docs/docs/user-guide/vaults.md

 The BYC borrowed when a loan is taken out is called the **principal**.
 While a BYC loan is outstanding, it accrues a **Stability Fee** (SF).
 This is similar to how interest accrues on traditional loans.
 The sum of principal and accrued Stability Fees is the **debt** owed to the vault.

 The ratio of debt over collateral value of a vault is called the **loan-to-value** (LTV).
-There is a maximum LTV that is enforced across all vaults to ensure that BYC remains sufficiently collateralized.
+There is a maximum LTV that is enforced across all vaults to ensure that BYC remains sufficiently overcollateralized.
 For additional information see the [Liquidation](.liquidation) section.

 :::info